Special prime Fano fourfolds of degree 10 and index 2: Examples of special fourfolds

 With the notation above, let $V_4\subset V_5$ be a general hyperplane containing $V_3$.
 Then $G(2,V_4)\cap X$ is the union of $P$ and a cubic scroll surface.

 \begin{rema} {\em No fourfold $X$ of type $\cX_{10}$ contains infinitely many 2-planes.} Indeed, if there is a one-dimensional family of 2-planes contained in $X$, two general such 2-planes $P$ and $P'$ will be of the same type (\ie, both $\sigma$-planes, or both $\rho$-planes), and $P\cdot P'=P^2=3$ (for $\sigma$-planes, as seen in the proof of Proposition \ref{prop71}) or 4 (for $\rho$-planes, as seen in the proof of Proposition \ref{pd12}).
-But one checks that any two distinct 2-planes of the same type meet in either 0 or 1 points.
+But one checks that these two distinct 2-planes meet in either 0 or 1 points, except if they are $\sigma$-planes of types $\P(V_1\wedge V_4)$ and $\P(V_1\wedge V'_4)$.
+For such a 2-plane $\P(V_1\wedge V_4)$ to be contained in $X$, we need $V_4\subset V_1^\bot$; if there are more than one, $V_1$ must be the kernel ${V_1^\omega}$ of the form $\omega$ and these 2-planes must be contained in the surface $\Sigma_0$ defined in \S\ref{suni}.
 So this is a contradiction. \end{rema}